Wayneotc/Obesity-Levels/README.md

 -
 ### Conclusion
 Based on the trained models and their performance metrics, the Gradient boosting model achieved the highest accuracy of 96%.
 This model can be utilized for predicting obesity levels based on the provided features.

+- I have deployed the model using streamlit